-Greece Golden Visa is in high demand since its first inception.
-Greece Golden Visa grants residency permits and, if the applicant keeps up with the requirements for a definite period of time, EU passport.
+Greece Golden Visa has been in high demand since its first inception.
+Greece Golden Visa grants residency permits and, if the applicant keeps up with the requirements for a definite period of time, an EU passport.
 Since its introduction to the sector, Greece issued 4,154 Golden Visas to investors from all over the globe.

 In 2018 alone, 1,399 such long-term residence permits were granted, the business newspaper Naftemporiki said in a report.
 Including dependents, the program numbers 11,445 people with Chinese nationals receiving 2,416 since the program began, followed by Russians and Turks.